sdbip/EventStoreModel/README.md

 ### Why is `position` of type `Int64` and not `Int`?

-There is theoretically possible to track up to 2^32 unique entity ids.
+It is theoretically possible to track up to 2^32 unique `Entity` ids in the system.
 Each `Entity` can theoretically log 2^32 events.
 Multiply those two numbers for a theoretical max of 2^64 events all in all.
-Even if no `Entity` ever logs the maximum number of events, and even if not every `Event` increments the `position` in the stream, there is a strong probability that the number 2^32 will be exceeded for at least some databases.
-Hence the need for a datatype that holds more than 32 bits.
+Even if no `Entity` ever logs the maximum number of events, and even if not every `Event` increments the `position` in the stream, there is a strong probability that the number 2^32 will be eventually reached (and exceeded), for at least some databases.
+Hence the need for a datatype that contains more than 32 bits.

+While `Int` might be 64 bit in all implementations today, it is possible that there could be an implementaton with only 32 bits.
+Making the 64 bit requirement explicit is also good practice.